reactwithcode/catch-of-the-day-hari/README.md

 # catch-of-the-day-hari
-A mini seafood restaurant web application to manage the inventory and order from customer.
+A mini seafood restaurant web application to manager the inventory and order by the customer.
 It's created with ReactJS and Firebase.